14. Common chores#

 it easy to move from sample to sample.
 Once the wheel is properly

-aligned in the beam, the command RE(slot(#))
+aligned in the beam, the commands RE(slot(#))

 ,